-In the above example, the loop upper bound is the simple variable n, not the more natural class member v.size.
-In this PGI release, the loop upper bound for a parallel loop or kernels loop must be a simple variable, not a class member.
-This limitation will be fixed in a future release.
+In the above example the loop upper bound is the simple scalar variable n, not the more natural class member v.size.
+In the current implementation of the NVIDIA C+ + compiler the loop upper bound for a parallel loop or kernels loop must be a simple variable, not a class member.

 The class variables appear in a present clause for the parallel construct.
 The normal default for a compute construct would be for the compiler to treat the reference to the class as present_or_copy.
 However, if the class instance were not present, copying just the class itself would not copy the dynamic data members, so would not provide the necessary behavior.
-Therefore, when refering to class objects in a compute construct, you should put the class in a present clause.
+Therefore, when referring to class objects in a compute construct, you should put the class in a present clause.